wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

 \* The physical pin numbers of the ground pins are 3, 8, 13, 18, 23, 28, 33, and 38.
 † These pins do not appear in the visual diagram editor, but you can use them in your [diagram.json](../diagram-format) file.

-Pins 3V3_EN / RUN / ADC_VREF are not available in the simulation, and are therefore omitted from the table.
+Pins 3V3_EN / RUN / ADC_VREF are not available in the simulation and are therefore omitted from the table.

-### On board LED
+### Onboard LED

-The Rasberry Pi Pico has an on-board LED, attached to GPIO pin number 25.
+The Rasberry Pi Pico has an onboard LED, attached to GPIO PIN 25.
 The LED is lit when the pin is driven high.

 You can also use the `LED_BUILTIN` constant to reference the LED in your Arduino code: